Dental Implants

 How Painful are Dental Implants?

-Many patients feel anxious prior to any implant surgery, often believing it to be extremely painful.
-However the pain experienced following the surgery is typically mild32https://aap.onlinelibrary.wiley.com/doi/abs/10.1902/jop.2007.060032 and can be easily managed with short term NSAID analgesics33https://link.springer.com/article/10.1007/s00784-021-03859-y.
-Most patients generally agree that dental extractions are more uncomfortable than a standalone implant surgery.
-As the complexity of surgery increases, so does the post operative discomfort.
+Many patients generally agree that dental extractions are more uncomfortable than a standalone implant surgery.
 For instance an uncomplicated single implant may rank at a 0-2 on the pain scale whereas a full arch with extractions may be up to a 7-8.
 These are generalizations as the pain tolerance from patient to patient will vary greatly.
 If you have any concerns or questions, contact your local dental office.

 How Much do Implants Cost?

-The cost will vary upon many factors, however depending on the surgery and prosthetic, implants can cost anywhere from $3,000 – $8,000+ for a single implant, up to $25,000 – $40,000 for an all on X (full arch) procedure on a single jaw.
+The cost will vary upon many factors, however depending on the surgery and prosthetic, dental implants can cost anywhere from $3,000 – $8,000+ for a single implant, up to $25,000 – $40,000 for an all on X (full arch) procedure on a single jaw.
 Keep in mind these estimates have a wide range and your experience will vary.
 These estimated costs cover the surgery as well as the prosthetic costs.
 These estimates may or may not cover any grafting, sedation, or extractions that are may be required for implant therapy.
 Contact your local dental office to find out more information.

 Does My Insurance Cover Implants?